 Sean Griffey (10:48)

-Yeah, you know, I think the best thing and I tell people all the time, there are likely boutique investment banks in your industry and the bankers there want to get to know you before you're selling the business because they want to build a relationship so that when it's time for you to sell the business, they want you to use them.
-And so they're very generous with their time.
-And so I would I would go to
+Yeah, I think the best thing . . . and I tell people all the time . . . there are likely boutique investment banks in your industry.
+And the bankers there want to get to know you before you're selling the business.
+They want to build a relationship so that when it's time for you to sell the business, they want you to use them.
+So, they're very generous with their time.
+So, I would go to some boutique investment bankers in New York, some in DC, and some in Chicago.
+And I talked to them about my business and I'd get their advice.
+What I wanted to know was like, who would be interested in us and what would we be worth to them?

-we spent real time saying, you know, my co-founders and I were like, what are, you know, asking folks, what are people going to hate about us?
-And so then we could decide, do we want to do something about it or is that something that we actually, we like about us and it's just going to be a feature of the business, whether they like it or not.
-And I think there are some things that we, you know, really thought of and
+Then more importantly, I think one of the things that a lot of people don't think about more is — what are people not going to like about my business?
+We spent real time asking folks, “what are people going to hate about us?”
+So, then we could decide if we want to do something about it or is that something that we like about us and it's just going to be a feature of the business whether they like it or not.
+There are some things that we really thought of and intentionally tried to address, but also intentionally ignored.

 Elizabeth Shea (12:08)